behan101/OT-asset-inventory/Traffic-Analysis.md

 ---

-# Scenario A — Baseline Polling
+# Scenario A: Baseline Polling

 ## Description